 PRP is a non-surgical solution that has been used in orthopedics for years to enhance healing after surgery and injuries.
 Our blood contains platelets which have high levels of growth factors which act as messengers to tell our cells to function optimally.
 PRP has shown promise in the treatment of hair loss in numerous peer-reviewed published scientific studies and articles.
-It is thought to help improve hair growth by stimulating resting hairs to grow and thicken.
+It helps improve hair growth by stimulating resting hairs to grow and thicken.
 Specifically, all hairs cycle between a resting phase and growing phase.
-PRP is thought to encourage hairs to move from the resting phase into the growing phase and also prolong the duration of time they spend in the growing phase.
-As a result, studies have observed more growing hairs present at one time resulting in greater hair density and increased thickness of currently growing hairs.
+PRP encourages hairs to move from the resting phase into the growing phase and also prolongs the duration of time they spend in the growing phase.
+The result: more hairs growing at one time and a greater density and thickness of currently growing hairs.

 The key to improving hair growth is to first understand the reason for your hair loss/thinning.
 There are many different types and causes of hair loss, and thus an initial medical visit will focus on evaluating your scalp and hair to determine the best treatment options for you.
 Treatment can then be targeted to your specific needs.
 In addition to PRP, other treatments may be advised such as: supplements, topical treatments, light treatments and/or oral medications.